ShedHelp

 You can get rid of a draft caused by a crack in your window by using clear fingernail polish to fill in the crack until the weather improves to replace the pane, or you can afford to replace the window.

-Semi Permanent Solutions for Drafty Windows
+Semi Permanent Solutions for Drafty Shed Windows

 Even if you choose a temporary solution like a window insulating kit to get rid of a draft, you might want to add a layer of protection in the form of v-seals, or foam seals.
 These products are sold in rolls and are relatively inexpensive solutions to help you get rid of drafts.
 They are simple and quick to install.
 Follow the directions on the package.
 Simply peel off the protective strip and press the adhesive side to the window jam (or door frame) where the window sash meets up when closed.
 You can find rolls of this type of insulation from Dennis at Amazon.

-For the home owner, it is important, periodically, to inspect the caulking and glazing on your windows.
+For the property owner, it is important, periodically, to inspect the caulking and glazing on your windows.
 Both caulking (on the exterior) and glazing can become dry and brittle, and will need to be replaced to get rid of drafts.
-Adding additional caulk is one of the easiest things you can do for windows, and one of the biggest bangs-for-the-buck you will get.
+Adding additional caulk is one of the easiest things you can do for shed windows, and one of the biggest bangs-for-the-buck you will get.
 Just be sure to use exterior-suited caulk and do it from the outside.

 Permanent Solutions to Block Drafty Windows